HTTPS self-signed or with custom CA

 Expired certificate A certificate that has passed its validity period will be treated as invalid.
 Even if it was originally issued by a trusted CA, it is no longer accepted unless renewed.

-Other certificate problems Examples:
+Other certificate problem examples

 Invalid CN/SAN: The domain name does not match the one in the certificate.